SMART-NYUAD/Indoor_Dataset_250601_250604/README.md

 ## Important Disclaimers

 ### Data Quality and Limitations
-- This dataset contains **raw, unprocessed sensor readings** and has not undergone comprehensive quality assurance procedures
+- This dataset contains **raw, unprocessed sensor readings** and has not undergone comprehensive quality assurance procedures.
+Anomalies or measurement uncertainties may be present and have not been systematically identified or corrected.
 - The custom-built Sensirion SEN55 sensors (Numbers 2 and 7) may exhibit different calibration characteristics compared to commercial equivalents
-- Two different laboratory environments were used for data collection, which may introduce environmental variability
-- Data gaps, anomalies, or measurement uncertainties may be present and have not been systematically identified or corrected

-### Intended Use
-- Commercial use requires explicit written permission from NYU Abu Dhabi and SMART Lab

 ### Acknowledgment
 Data collected at New York University Abu Dhabi by the SMART Lab.
 Users of this dataset should acknowledge the source institution, SMART Lab.
-For questions about data collection methodology, sensor specifications, or technical details, please contact: smart.nyuad@gmail.com
+For questions about data collection, any collaboration, or request for the full dataset, please contact: smart.nyuad@gmail.com

 ---
 *By accessing or using this data, you acknowledge that you have read, understood, and agree to these terms and limitations.*